w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ## Alternatives Considered

-Here are things we could have done instead of scoped view transitions, and things we could have done differently within scoped view transitions.
+Here are things we could have done instead of element-scoped view transitions, and things we could have done differently within element-scoped view transitions.

 ### Nothing (status quo)